 Tech gifts are always an exciting route to go for the holidays, but just make sure your kids are aware of the privacy and security responsibilities that go along with them.
-It’s always a good idea to create a family security policy that everyone follows – you can use our Human Firewall Pledge as a starting point – and make sure there are consequences for people who don’t follow policy.
+It’s always a good idea to create a family security policy that everyone follows – you can use our Human Firewall Pledge as a starting point – and make sure there are consequences for those who don’t follow policy.

 Here’s to a safe and secure holiday season!

 - Here I Am: My Unexpected InfoSec Career Path - May 30, 2017

 - Harry Potter and the Security Prophecy - May 4, 2017